RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 Mentors of selected projects will start welcoming the contributors officially and bringing them into our community bonding activities immediately.
 An incredible *14 mentors this year are returning GSoC contributors from prior years*;  we sincerely thank them for their ethusiastic support.

+##### 2024 Projects

 All of these 17 selected projects are open source projects welcoming additional contributors.
-Please click on links below.
+Please click on links below and start contributing!

-##### 2024 Projects

 | Contributor      | Project                                 | Mentors                                        |
 | ---------------- | --------------------------------------- | ---------------------------------------------- |